By Jonathan Wojcik

 This design is unusual even for the general trope of predatory plant monsters, a big bushy pile of autumn-colored leaves with lips, overall almost pumpkinlike and very festive right about now.
 I especially love the squishy way the puppet bounces, making it very lively and interesting to watch as it sings.

 My god, this is magnificent.
-The internet yields little information and no video footage for this beauty, but I've seldom seen a monster plant so memorably disturbing.
-Its pale coloration, rotten lichen-like texturing and spindly limbs are unearthly enough to leave the pestilent manifestations of Silent Hill brown with envy.
-One of the few fully mobile Audrey II's, its snake-faced smaller form supposedly even gets up and hops around after each feeding!
-I'd absolutely love to be able to see this one in action, especially singing.
+The internet yields no video footage for this beauty, but I've seldom seen a monster plant so memorably disturbing.
+Its pale coloration, rotten lichen-like texturing and spindly limbs are unearthly enough to leave the pestilent manifestations of Silent Hill brown with envy; it's something straight out of a dream, reminding me at once of a carnivorous seed pod, some blind, subterranean amphibian and the moldering remains of a plucked chicken!

 Browse Halloween 2011: